-The City is a listed Designated Management Agency (DMA) in Portland-area TMDLs, developed by the DEQ and approved by the U.S. Environmental Protection Agency.
+The City is a listed Designated Management Agency (DMA) in Portland-area TMDLs, developed by the DEQ and approved by the U.S. Environmental Protection Agency (EPA).
 DMAs are required to develop a TIP, report on implementation progress annually, provide a summary of overall progress every 5 years, and update the TIP as necessary.

 The City's 2019 TIP identifies management strategies the City uses to reduce pollutants from nonpoint sources to restore and protect water quality in local waterways and the Willamette River.
-It reflects an update of the City's previous TIP (March 2014) following completion of DEQ's 5-year "look-back" survey, which reported on progress over the last 5 years.
+It reflects an update of the City's previous TIP (March 2014) following completion of DEQ's 5-year lookback survey, which reported on progress over the last 5 years.
 The survey provided an opportunity to identify improvements to management strategies.
-The City will implement strategies identified in the 2019 TIP within its jurisdiction during the next 5-year implementation plan cycle (March 1, 2019, to March 1, 2024) or until the TIP is updated and a new cycle begins.